RÚV (TV channel): History

+The committee suggested that the television service shouldn't start before 8 pm, under the principle that the average family would be, at the average time of coming home (6 pm), listening to the main magazine program on radio; the television broadcast would, from 8 pm, extend for a period of two or three hours.
+No less than 40 percent of total content was to be produced in Iceland.

-The network made its first transmission on 30 September 1966 on channel.
-To begin with, transmissions only took place on Wednesdays and Fridays, only gradually expanding to the rest of the week through the years, but there were no transmissions on Thursdays.
+The network made its first transmission on 30 September 1966 at 20:00 WET.
+To begin with, transmissions only took place on Wednesdays and Fridays, only gradually expanding to the rest of the week through the years (six days by September 1967), but there were no transmissions on Thursdays.
 In addition, no television was broadcast in July.
 Transmissions in July began in 1983.
-Sjónvarpið was the first public television channel in Iceland and also the first to broadcast in the Icelandic language, although Armed Forces Radio and Television Service Keflavik (is) broadcast an English language television service from Naval Air Station Keflavik from 1951 until the latter's closure in 2006.
+Sjónvarpið was the first public television channel in Iceland and also the first to broadcast in the Icelandic language.
 Having lost its monopoly and sharing the market with Stöð 2 a year before, Sjónvarpið ended the era of television-free Thursdays on 1 October 1987, resulting in the first full week of television in Iceland.

+The reason for the limited programming was due to the popular belief that Icelandic viewers wouldn't watch television during traditional dinner time, and that the Thursday break was justified due to the social norms at the time; had there been any television broadcasts on Thursdays at the time, it would have meant insufficient financing and staffing that wouldn't justify such broadcasts.
+For the July break, there were several possible explanations: the idea that it would give viewers a break from television, while for engineers it provided them with a period of maintenance of its equipment.
+At the time, if someone at RÚV took a vacation period, no one would be left to fill the job.
+In order to save money on operational costs, reruns weren't part of the schedule.
+After pressure from the public, television broadcasts in July started in 1983, but not on Thursdays.